 Chapter 9.
-Customizing IEG forms in the Universal Access Responsive Web Application
+IEG in the Universal Access Responsive Web Application

 Universal Access can use forms to gather information about citizens, such as applying for benefits or screening for programs.
 Where you need to save customer data as evidence, you can create forms by using Intelligent Evidence Gathering (IEG).
-IEG is a framework for creating dynamic and conditional questionnaires and saving the input data as evidence.
-You can customize IEG forms for your organization in the Universal Access Responsive Web Application.
-The default connectivity handling helps to prevent citizens losing data in IEG forms by preventing them from leaving pages with unsaved changes.
+The default connectivity handling in the Universal Access Responsive Web Application helps to prevent citizens losing data in IEG forms by preventing them from leaving pages with unsaved changes.